Mo2Hefny/Mo2Hefny/README.md

 ## About Me

-- 🌱 I’m currently learning: Python, Competitive programming, and Data structure.
+- 🌱 I’m currently learning: Web development, Competitive programming, and Java.
 - 👯 I’m looking to collaborate on: Anything cool!
 - 📫 How to reach me: moamen.hefny@gmail.com